 Another aspect of systems engineering is that we need to be the honest broker by optimizing the design between all the different design disciplines.
-The picture below shows what would happen if we let any one particular discipline dominate the design.
+The picture below shows what would happen if we let any particular discipline dominate the design.

 Using the Lifecycle Modeling Language and its implementation in the Innoslate® tool, we easily accomplish both tasks.
 For the cost, schedule, and performance optimization, we use only two diagrams: Action and Asset; along with the ontology entity classes of Actions, Assets, Input/Output, and Conduits as the primary entities in these diagrams.
 But Innoslate® has included Resources as well as allocation of Actions to Assets (performed by/performs relationship) and Input/Outputs to Conduits (transferred by/transfers).
 This capability to allocate entities to each other allows the functional model to be constrained by the physical model.
 This constraint occurs by the fact that Input/Outputs have a size and the Conduits have latency and capacity.
 Thus, we can calculate the appropriate delays for transmission of data or power or any other physical flow.

 The Resources can be used to represent key performance parameters like weight (mass) and power.
-Actions can produce, seize, or consume Resources.
+Actions can produce, seize or consume Resources.
 Another key performance parameter is timing.
 Time is included in the Action as the duration for each step and of course each Action can be decomposed and the timings associated with each of these subordinate steps can accumulate to result in the overall system timings of interest.
-We can see how this approach gives us the necessary information to predict performance of the system.
+So we can see how this approach gives us the necessary information to predict performance of the system.